-Main character Umetarou Nozaki is a manga artist and he loves his manga so much that he spends his days doing research for it.
+The main character Umetarou Nozaki is a manga artist and he loves his manga so much that he spends his days doing research for it.
 So his everyday life and everything he tries is simply a means to an end to gain understanding and experience that will help him write his manga.
 This is where the humor in this story really kicks in.
 But the comedy in this story really picks up when he meets Chiyo Sakura, who ends up falling for him.
 Of course, Nozaki is totally oblivious to this.

-A big reason as to why Monthly Girls' Nozaki-kun is such a good manga is its characters.
-Our main characters Chiyo and Nozaki, and their relationship, may be the main focus of this series, but they aren't the only stars in this series.
+A big reason why Monthly Girls’ Nozaki-kun is such a good manga is its characters.
+Our main characters Chiyo and Nozaki, and their relationship, may be the main focus of this series, but they aren’t the only stars in this series.
 A number of colorful and interesting personalities are introduced along the way that make this one even more of a comedic and lovable read.

 The Eminence in Shadow by Anri Sakano & Daisuke Aizawa

-The Eminence in Shadow is one of the most unique isekai manga I’ve ever read, because it not only is aware of the many tropes that exist within isekai, but it also makes use of them in an interesting way–by using said tropes as a means of comedy.
+The Eminence in Shadow is one of the most unique isekai manga I’ve ever read because it not only is aware of the many tropes that exist within isekai, but it also makes use of them in an interesting way–by using said tropes as a means of comedy.
 The Eminence in Shadow is a self-aware isekai that pokes fun at the genre in a lighthearted, humorous way, and it’s one of my favorite new isekai to release to date.
-It's a parody of sorts of isekai, but I don't want this to cheapen the series in any way, because it has a good story as well.
+It’s a parody of sorts of isekai, but I don’t want this to cheapen the series in any way, because it has a good story as well.

 The Eminence in Shadow is about Cid Kagenou, who is reincarnated into a fantasy world, but instead of becoming the standout main character or the flashy hero in this story, he decides to be an eminence in shadow, a puppeteer in the shadows that’s pulling the strings, instead.